Nadine-Schmitt/bachelorThesis-nadischm/README.md

 - **size**: Dimensionality of the word vectors (50,100,200,300)
 - **window size**: Maximum distance between the current and predicted word within a sentence (3,5)
 - **min count**: Ingnores all words with a lower frequency than this (2,5)
-- **workers**: Number of how many worker threads are ued to train the model(the servers, on which the training is done, have 16 VCPUs, hence this parameter is always set to 16}
+- **workers**: Number of how many worker threads are ued to train the model (the servers, on which the training is done, have 16 VCPUs, hence this parameter is always set to 16)
 - **sg**: Training algorithm: 1 for skip-gram and 0 for CBOW (0,1)
 - **hs**: If 1, hierarchical softmax will be used for model training.
 If 0 and negative sampling is non-zero, negative sampling will be used (0,1)
 - **negative sampling**: If >0, negative sampling will be used.
 The number specifies how many noise words should be drawn (0,8,16)